-All supervisors and managers (defined for purposes of this regulation as supervising 1 or more employees) are required to promptly report to the Office of Equal Opportunity and Director (EOD)(either verbally or through written communications) allegations, reports or instances of alleged discrimination and harassment by or against any person covered by this regulation.
+All supervisors and managers (defined for purposes of this regulation as supervising 1 or more employees) are required to promptly report to the EOD (either verbally or through written communications) allegations, reports or instances of alleged discrimination and harassment by or against any person covered by this regulation.

 1. Responsibility of Faculty

-To maintain an environment free from discrimination, retaliation and harassment, the responsibility for reporting incidents rests with all members of the university community.
-Thus, any employee, staff or faculty member, student, applicant or other community member who believes an individual is being treated in a manner in violation of this regulation is strongly encouraged to report the same to their supervisor, manager, or directly to the EOD (As discussed above, all alleged incidents of conduct in violation of the University’s Equal Opportunity and Diversity Regulation must be reported to the EOD).
+To maintain an environment free from discrimination, retaliation and harassment, the responsibility for reporting incidents rests with all members of the University community.
+Thus, any employee, staff or faculty member, student, applicant or other community member who believes an individual is being treated in a manner that is in violation of this Regulation is strongly encouraged to report the alleged violations to their supervisor, manager, or directly to the EOD (As discussed above, all alleged incidents of conduct in violation of the University’s Equal Opportunity and Diversity Regulation must be reported to the EOD).

-Retaliation, or otherwise taking adverse employment or educational action, against a member of the university community because they in good faith reported discrimination or harassment, or participated in an investigation or review regarding a complaint, is strictly prohibited.
+Retaliation, or otherwise taking adverse employment or educational action against a member of the University community because they in good faith reported discrimination or harassment, or participated in an investigation or review regarding a complaint, is strictly prohibited.
 Those found to have violated this prohibition against retaliation will be subject to disciplinary action up to and including termination.

-VII.
+VIII.
 STATEMENT OF PROCEDURES

 A. Seeking Guidance Regarding This Regulation.

-Any member of the university community who believes that they have been subjected to discrimination, discriminatory harassment; retaliation and/or sexual misconduct; or observed or witnessed any member of the community being subjected to the same, may seek guidance, counseling or file a complaint in accordance with this regulation by contacting EOD.
+Any member of the university community who believes that they have been subjected to discrimination, discriminatory harassment, retaliation and/or sexual misconduct, or observed or witnessed any member of the community being subjected to the same, may seek guidance, counseling or file a complaint in accordance with this regulation by contacting EOD.

 B. Complaint Procedure.